maltalef101/corresponder/README.md

+# corresponder

-# Corresponder: A terminal based E-mail client written in Rust 🦀
+A terminal based E-mail client written in Rust 🦀